No way. This book is far from being a typical romance novel. It delves deep into various themes and emotions beyond just romantic love.

 One similar novel could be 'The Book Thief' by Markus Zusak.
 It also has a historical setting during World War II and delves deep into the lives of its characters against the backdrop of a war - torn world.
 The narrative style is engaging and the themes of humanity, love, and loss are explored in a profound way.

 One of the main themes is the impact of war.
 It shows how war disrupts lives, like the experiences of the two main characters.
 Another theme is the power of human connection.
-Despite the chaos of war, the characters form a bond that transcends the physical distance between them.
+Despite the chaos of war, the characters form a bond that transcends the difficult times.